Supplementary data: Saskatchewan

 Topic: Keeping people smoke-free

-Title of image: Percentage of individuals in SK (aged ≥ 18) classified as daily or occasional smokers in 2019, by household income quintile and sex
+Title of image: Percentage of males in SK (aged ≥ 18) classified as daily or occasional smokers , by highest level of education

 Data source: Canadian Community Health Survey